 There is no single application process for postgraduate study – you need to apply individually to each university.

-Some vocational subjects have specific deadlines and application procedures:
+Some vocational subjects have specific application procedures:

 Have a look at the Prospects advice on applying for a PhD